-Area Wildlife Supervisor Bill Schuna along with two full-time staff oversees a work area totaling 1.5 million acres of public and private land.
+Area Wildlife Supervisor Bill Schuna along with one staff member oversee a work area totaling 1.5 million acres of public and private land.
 This work area includes 119 state Wildlife Management Areas totaling some 20,000 acres and four designated wildlife lakes.
 The area is known for a wide array of species including pheasant, deer, waterfowl, doves, wild turkey and furbearers.

 At work for you

 Slayton area wildlife staff treat a lake with rotenone in the winter to kill fish, thus improving shallow lakes habitat.

 - Annually harvesting several thousand pounds of native grass seed and native flower seed for public land restoration projects.

 - Monitoring, maintaining and managing 44 water control structures on wetlands and shallow lakes covering 5,913 acres, plus monitoring and maintaining 31 impoundments/dikes covering 433 acres on WMA lands.